Accessibility statement for NELCCG.co.uk

 Videos that were published before 23 September 2020 do not have captions and an audio description.
 Any new videos will only be published with these features, in order to provide pre-recorded media that can be accessed by everybody.

-We had planned to have a new site before 23 September 2020, however, we have been unable to meet that original target date and hope to have a new site in place by the end of the year.
+We had planned to have a new compliant site developed and delivered by 23 September 2020, however, we have been unable to meet that original target date.

 Preparation of this accessibility statement